-Prerequisite: HIT 298, approval of healthcare site, and HIT218 and HIT250 must be completed or concurrently enrolled.
+Prerequisites: HIT 298, approval of healthcare site, and HIT 218 and HIT 250 must be completed or concurrently enrolled in.

 This course is the final Professional Practice Experience (PPE) in the Health Information Technology program and is completed off campus, at an approved site, in a non-traditional setting.
-Under the direction of a Clinical Site Supervisor and Clinical Site Coordinator, the student will demonstrate application of the AHIMA Associate Degree Entry-Level Competencies and AHIMA Knowledge Clusters for Health Information Management Associate Degree Programs.
-Students are required to complete the Alternative Setting Manual and selected AHIMA Virtual Lab modules and must pass the comprehensive RHIT mock exam (RHIT exam blueprint and current passing score available at www.AHIMA.org).
+Under the direction of a Clinical Site Supervisor and Clinical Site Coordinator, the student will demonstrate application of the AHIMA Associate Degree EntryLevel Competencies and AHIMA Knowledge Clusters for Health Information Management Associate Degree Programs.
+Students are required to complete the Alternative Setting Manual and selected AHIMA Virtual Lab modules and must pass the comprehensive RHIT mock exam (RHIT exam blueprint and current passing score available at www.
+AHIMA.org).

-HISTORY (HIS)
+History (HIS)